 Different patterns embroidered on these vests represent the different teams.

 All the various types of drums are ornately decorated.

 Green felt the Saudi flag’s color is glued around the drum’s outer rim, as are the Danadish, the pom-pom look-alikes.

 Although there isn’t any significance to the costume worn during Ardha other than its historical and cultural connection, its appeal carries even today.
 And the performers look good too.

-It is sort of showing off in front of the others when women used to watch how men dances the Ardha and would judge them on their style and athleticism.
+It is sort of showing off in front of the others when women used to watch how men danced the Ardha and would judge them on their style and athleticism.

-Dancing the Ardha for hours on end certainly is a test of the participants’ stamina.
+Dancing the Ardha for hours is a test of the participants’ stamina.

 Today’s displays of strength are purely for show.
 The swords are merely props made with light metal, and the costume is never worn in private.

-Today Ardha represents a different set of goals, such as national pride, solidarity, camaraderie, and unity.
+Today, Ardha represents different goals, such as national pride, solidarity, camaraderie, and unity.

 Young men perform Ardha at their graduation, so today it is more of a celebration and a declaration that “We’re proud, happy and united.”‘